 for example to generate a complete popfile with 3 waves ready to be modified, simply change values to your liking.

 P3 aka Pseudo Population Parser is a standalone open source popfile parser that can be connected to VSCode or Notepad++.
-This allows you to write popfiles on-the-go without needing to load them in game to check for parsing errors.
+This allows you to check your popfile for potential parsing errors without needing to load them in game.

 Configuring P3 for VSCode